waw-muzik/rfcs/active-rfcs/0002-exception-manager.md

 # Adoption strategy

-We will add semver versioning for his package, so all developers need to keep an eye on this, add it in our backend projects and adapt all the exceptions and code to follow this package.
+We will add semantic versioning for this package, so all developers need to keep an eye on this, add it in our backend projects and adapt all the exceptions and code to follow this package.